scrudgey/DJ2020/README.txt

         kind of works maybe
         what about light fixtures?
         performance hit
+            implement threaded approach
-        what about approaching a hill from below?
+        what about approaching a hill from below? what about moving up a floor, and the above is now all disabled

 objects in front, but not above